boundless-xyz/boundless/documentation/site/pages/market/boundless-market-rfc.md

 </figure>

-::::steps
+:::steps
 ##### Step1

 [Requestor][term-requestor] broadcasts their proof request to make it available to all provers.

 ##### Step 2